couchbasecloud/rest-api-examples/python/README.md

 ## Prerequisites
 The following pieces need to be in place

-* Admission into the Restricted Beta
-* Access and Secret Keys for authentication to the API
+* Created Access and Secret Keys for the API
-* Python 3.0 or greater
+* Python 3.8 or greater

 ## Running